dodona-edu/dodona-edu.github.io/references/exercise-config/en.md

   - `memory_limit` (integer, optional): the amount of memory in bytes that is available for running the evaluation.
 By default, the limit is 100MB.
   - `network_enabled` (boolean, optional): set to `true` if internet access should be enabled.
 This optional setting is false by default.
 - `labels` (array of strings, optional): a list of labels that can be used to search for this exercise using the Dodona web interface.
-- `author` (string, optional): info about the author of this exercise, formatted like an email To header.
+- `contact` (string, optional): info about the author of this exercise, formatted like an email To header.

 ## Example config file